isc-projects/stork/doc/install.rst

 downloads the agent packages embedded in the server when this registration method is used.

+The applicability of the two methods is described in :ref:`registration-methods-summary`.

 The installation and registration process using both methods are described in the subsequent sections.